IkaiT555/indian-restaurant-takeaway-mba/README.md

 ## 💡Key Insights
->👉 Great variety of dishes is clearly underappreciated by customers.
+- Great variety of dishes is clearly underappreciated by customers.
 More than half of the menu support is under 1% → is a direct sign for menu simplification.

+- The maximum support reaches about 17%.
+Since the menu is large and this is real-world data, it is uncommon to see very high support values (such as 50% - items rarely dominate half of all orders).

+- There are some huge numbers of lift, like for:
+   - (malaya prawn, methi prawn) 3276.3
+   - (methi prawn, pathia prawn) 1638.2

+   These values are caused by very rare pairs (only 2 orders each).Lift explodes when both items are extremely uncommon but happen to occur together a couple of times.
+This is why minimum support filter was applied in Tableau dashboards and in apriori algorithm.

 ## ➡️Next Step

-Top dish pairs, multi-dish rules, support/confidence/lift findings.
+The goal of the analysis was a menu-level MBA (like “what dishes tend to be ordered together”).
+But the same can be made for catagory-level, by uniting dishes into categories.

+Segmentation can be: appetizers,main courses, etc.; vegetarian vs meat; weekday vs weekend.

 ## 📝Recommendations